adnanwahab/homelab/web/src/content/posts/on_writing.md

 Good design tends to involve a highly detailed understand of how human beings actually think.

-a decade from now you'll  be happy you started a blog :)
+a decade from now you'll  be happy you started a blog.